 The Toyota Fortuner is the best-selling 7-seater SUV in South Africa and the Fortuner 2.8 GD-6 4x4 Automatic is the 2017/18 Adventure SUV champion in the Cars.co.za Consumer Awards – Powered by WesBank.
 Compared with its predecessor, it is a significantly more refined, upmarket offering that has seemingly lost none of its predecessor's practicality and off-road ability.
 The new-generation turbodiesel engines are refined and strong.

 - Price Range: R454 500 – R690 500

 - Pick of the Range: 2.8 GD-6 4x4 Automatic

 - Total units sold thus far in 2018 (as of April): 4 477 units

 - Reason to Buy: Peace-of-mind, trusted all-road capability and resale value

-- Criticisms: Only 3 airbags on 2.4-litre models.
-Clumsy, limited info-tainment system.
+- Criticisms: Clumsy, limited infotainment system.
 Fold-up rear seats impractical for some users.

-Everest 2.2-litre is an impressive addition, but you can't have a 4x4 automatic derivative.
+Everest 2.2-litre is an impressive engine but it's sadly not offered in 4x4 automatic guise.

-- Pick of the Range: 3.2 TDCi XLT AWD Auto
+- Pick of the Range: 3.2 XLT AWD Auto

 - Reason to Buy: Spacious, comfortable cabin.
 Ride quality.